 The Third Phase of Workshop Series on

-Effects of Climate Change on the Indian Ocean Marine Environment
+The Effects of Climate Change on the Indian Ocean Marine Environment

 20-22 February 2023

 Tehran, Islamic Republic of Iran

-9:30-16:30 (Iran Standard Time – GMT +3:30)
+09:00-16:30 (Iran Standard Time – GMT +3:30)

 INTRODUCTION

 The Indian Ocean, as the third-largest body of water in the world, plays an important role in the economy, ecosystem and the weather from local to global scales.
 Many properties of the Indian Ocean, can be fundamentally influenced by climate change.
 Climate change is rapidly impacting the weather, ecosystems and life of more than two billion people.
 The impacts of climate change are putting increasing pressure on both marine and terrestrial environments, through more extreme weather conditions that also increase the likelihood of natural disasters.